parmesh92/sample_automation/README.md

-# HP Smart Desktop Automation Framework
+# HP Smart Automation Framework

 This repository contains a full E2E automation framework for: